 First things first, you need something to put your produce and products on.
 Here’s the bit where I urge you to reuse, recycle, repurpose — there’s no need to buy new.

-Our honesty stall is made from battered old shelves we rescued from a neighbour’s shed-clean-out rubbish pile.
+My honesty stall is made from battered old shelves rescued from a neighbour’s shed-clean-out rubbish pile.

-It was destined to go into landfill; we gave it a new life.
+It was destined to go into landfill; I gave it a new life.

-We simply reattached the broken door, added a little roof using old timber and corrugated iron we had lying around, and added some chains and hooks to hold the doors open during the day.
+Friends helped to reattach the broken door, added a little roof using old timber and corrugated iron I had lying around, and added some chains and hooks to hold the doors open during the day.
 Done.

-You might like to look in tip shops, secondhand stores, Gumtree (in Australia) or Facebook Marketplace — or simply the side of the road, like we did.
+You might like to look in tip shops, secondhand stores, Gumtree (in Australia) or Facebook Marketplace — or simply the side of the road, like I did.

-Our honesty stall is rustic by design, as we feel that makes it less desirable to those who might consider stealing it.
+My honesty stall is rustic by design, as I feel that makes it less desirable to those who might consider stealing it.

 Here’s a few photos of other stalls I really love, which might help give you some ideas.
 Not all are urban stalls, but they sure are all beautiful…